RedisLabs/spark-redis/doc/configuration.md

 ## Spark Context configuration parameters

 * `spark.redis.host` - host or IP of the initial node we connect to.
 The connector will read the cluster topology from the initial node, so there is no need to provide the rest of the cluster nodes.
+For sentinel mode all sentinels should be add comma separated `sentinel1,sentinel2,...`
 * `spark.redis.port` - the initial node's TCP redis port.
 * `spark.redis.auth` - the initial node's AUTH password
 * `spark.redis.db` - optional DB number.
 Avoid using this, especially in cluster mode.